Key Highlights

 What are some natural remedies for bad breath?

-- Chewing on fresh herbs like mint or parsley to freshen breath.
+Chewing on fresh herbs like mint or parsley can help get rid of bad breath.

 How can I tell if my bad breath is a result of an underlying medical condition?